 The third period was for the most part, all Powell River.
 Hunter Findlater got in on the action to make it 6-4 with a goal midway through, then Nick Abbott notched his first in the BCHL with an empty netter 2 minutes from time to make it 7-4.
 Affiliate goaltender Alex Rolfe stopped 27 shots for his 2nd BCHL win.

 Here is our Facebook Live postgame show with Nick Abbott and Brock Sawyer:

-Join us for our Facebook Live post game show with Kings coach Brock Sawyer talking about tonight's game against the Merritt Centennials.
+Join us for our Facebook Live post game show with forward Nick Abbott and Kings coach Brock Sawyer talking about tonight's game against the Merritt Centennials.

 Posted by Powell River Kings on Friday, February 9, 2018

 Three Stars of the Game